thomasyu888/synpy-sdk-client/docs/EntityServicesApi.md

 # Enter a context with an instance of the API client
 with synclient.ApiClient(configuration) as api_client:
     # Create an instance of the API class
-    api_instance = synclient.EntityServicesApi(api_client)
+    api_instance = entity_services_api.EntityServicesApi(api_client)
-    id = 'id_example' # str | The ID of the Folder with an STS-enabled storage location. permission = 'permission_example' # str | Read-only or read-write permissions.
+    id = "id_example" # str | The ID of the Folder with an STS-enabled storage location. permission = "read_only" # str | Read-only or read-write permissions.

+    # example passing only required values which don't have defaults set
     try:
         # Gets the temporary S3 credentials from STS for the given entity.
         api_response = api_instance.get_temporary_credentials_for_entity(id, permission)
         pprint(api_response)
-    except ApiException as e:
+    except synclient.ApiException as e:
         print("Exception when calling EntityServicesApi->get_temporary_credentials_for_entity: %s\n" % e)
 ```